cityofcapetown/airflow_docker_datapipelines/README.md

 This image builds upon [Puckel's Airflow image](https://github.com/puckel/docker-airflow), specialising it for use as controller of tasks being run ~~standalone Docker containers (using the Python Docker bindings)~~ in a Kubernetes cluster.

-Please note these instructions are for launching the Docker container standalone.
+Please note the instructions in this README are for launching this Docker image standalone (i.e. non-Kubernetes).
 Please head over to the [Kubernetes README](./k8s/README.md) to go on the exciting journey of deploying this container as a service within a Kubernetes cluster (which Airflow will also use to run tasks).

 This airflow configuration uses a LocalExecutor to allow for task parallelism, doesn't load the examples, and adds a few utilities as well as localising to South Africa, otherwise the config is left to the defaults.

+The reason [the **LocalExecutor**](https://airflow.apache.org/_modules/airflow/executors/local_executor.html) is used is that our intended mode of execution is to offload work directly to Docker or Kubernetes, and so avoid the complication of maintaining a separate work broker.

-On the last point, I would be open to a pull request to make this optional as I realise not everyone is lucky enough to live in SA.
+On the timezone point, I would be open to a pull request to make this optional as I realise not everyone is lucky enough to live in SA.

 ## Getting Started